Gravitational Lensing Characteristics of the Transparent Sun: Strength of a centrally peaked lens

+is the critical density and $D_L$ is the distance between the lens and the observer.
+If $\kappa (\vec r )\ge 1$ for {\it some} regions on the lens then the lens is termed ``strong."
+For instructive comparisons to our Sun, a ``constant density" sphere of radius $R_\odot$ with a volume density equal to the average density of the Sun is used.

 A ``weak" lens is characterized by $\kappa (\vec r)\ll 1$ and cannot produce multiple images \citep{cowling}.
 The constant density sphere does not produce multiple images at $D_L=23.5$ AU.
-This is illustrated in Fig. \ref{critden}, where curve ($b$) has a value of $\kappa (\vec r)\ll 1$ throughout the entire the lens at 23.5 AU.
-Weak lenses are only weak for observers sufficiently close -- observers further than some minimal focal length will see the same object as a strong lens that creates multiple images.
-In case of the constant density sphere of Solar mass, this value for $D_L$ is $\sim 360$ AU.
+This is illustrated in Figure 4, where curve ($b$) has a value of $\kappa (\vec r)\ll 1$ throughout the entire the lens at 50.0 AU.
+Weak lenses are only weak for observers sufficiently close -- observers farther than some minimal focal length will see the same object as a strong lens that creates multiple images.
+In case of the constant density sphere of Solar mass, this value for $D_L$ is $\sim 365$ AU.

-The validity of equation (\ref{multiplecond}) implies that, the transition of the lens from being weak to strong should have at least so many points, such that the $\beta -\theta$ curve is continuous at the minimum focal length.
-Therefore, more than a single method is required to establish and verify the existence of a minimum focal length more precisely, accounting for the less than one percent combined error of the data \citep{bahcall05} and simulations.
+The validity of equation (\ref{multiplecond}) implies that the transition of the lens from being weak to strong should be traced by at least enough points that $\beta -\theta$ curve is continuous at the minimum focal length.
+Therefore, a ray tracing algorithm is employed to establish and verify the existence of a minimum focal length more precisely, with an error less than one percent, which is the combined error of the data \citep{bahcall05} and simulations.

 Alternatively, the minimum focal length of the Sun can be obtained by using the values of the mass enclosed and the impact parameter corresponding to the value of $\kappa (\vec r)=1$.
-Using equation (\ref{focal}) and the substituting the value $0.0137 M_\odot$ and the radius of the enclosed mass $.024 R_\odot$ one obtains a focal length of $\approx 23.5$ AU, which lies between the orbits of Uranus and Neptune.
+Using equation (\ref{focal}) and the substituting the value $0.0135 M_\odot$ and the radius of the enclosed mass $.024 R_\odot$ one obtains a focal length of $\approx 23.5$ AU, which lies between the orbits of Uranus and Neptune.